Breadcrumb

 Beyond the Buzz 2.0: Youth Voices on Substance Use

-Youth in grades 6 to 12 across the IH region are invited to submit an original form of artwork that shares their views on the impacts of commercial tobacco, cannabis, vaping and alcohol use for a chance to win a $150 gift card of their choice.
+Youth in grades 6 to 12 across the IH region were invited to submit an original form of artwork that shares their views on the impacts of commercial tobacco, cannabis, vaping and alcohol use for a chance to win a $150 gift card of their choice.
 It’s important for adults and peers alike to understand the impact these substances have on you, your friends, family, school and community.

-Entry deadline: Monday, Dec.
+Entry deadline has now passed: Monday, Dec.
 15, 2025, 11:59pm PST.

 Who can participate